WebKit: Ports

-The week after Hyatt announced WebKit's open-sourcing, Nokia announced that it had ported WebKit to the Symbian operating system and was developing a browser based on WebKit for mobile phones running S60.
+The week after Hyatt announced WebKit's open sourcing, Nokia announced that it had ported WebKit to Symbian and was developing a WebKit-based browser for mobile phones running S60.
 Named Web Browser for S60, it was used on Nokia, Samsung, LG, and other Symbian S60 mobile phones.
-Apple has also ported WebKit to iOS to run on the iPhone, iPod Touch, and iPad, where it is used to render content in the device's web browser and e-mail software.
+Apple has also ported WebKit to iOS for the iPhone, iPod Touch, and iPad, where it is used to render content in the device's web browser and e-mail software.
 The Android mobile phone platform used WebKit (and later versions its Blink fork) as the basis of its web browser and the Palm Pre, announced January 2009, has an interface based on WebKit.
 The Amazon Kindle 3 includes an experimental WebKit based browser.

 In June 2007, Apple announced that WebKit had been ported to Microsoft Windows as part of Safari.
-Although Safari for Windows was silently discontinued by the company, WebKit's ports to Microsoft's operating system are still actively maintained.
+Although the company silently discontinued Safari for Windows, WebKit's ports to Microsoft's operating system are still actively maintained.
 The Windows port uses Apple's proprietary libraries to function and is used for iCloud and iTunes for Windows, whereas the "WinCairo" port is a fully open-source and redistributable port.

 GNOME Web is a web browser on Linux that uses WebKitGTK.

 WebKit has also been ported to several toolkits that support multiple platforms, such as the GTK toolkit for Linux, under the name WebKitGTK which is used by Eolie, GNOME Web, Adobe Integrated Runtime, Enlightenment Foundation Libraries (EFL), and the Clutter toolkit.
 Qt Software included a WebKit port in the Qt 4.4 release as a module called QtWebKit (since superseded by Qt WebEngine, which uses Blink instead).
 The Iris Browser on Qt also used WebKit.
 The Enlightenment Foundation Libraries (EFL) port – EWebKit – was developed (by Samsung and ProFusion) focusing the embedded and mobile systems, for use as stand alone browser, widgets-gadgets, rich text viewer and composer.
 The Clutter port is developed by Collabora and sponsored by Robert Bosch GmbH.

-There was also a project synchronized with WebKit (sponsored by Pleyo) called Origyn Web Browser, which provided a meta-port to an abstract platform with the aim of making porting to embedded or lightweight systems quicker and easier.
+There was also a project synchronized with WebKit (sponsored by Pleyo) called Origyn Web Browser, which provided a meta-port to an abstract platform to make porting to embedded or lightweight systems quicker and easier.
 This port is used for embedded devices such as set-top boxes and PMP and it has been ported into AmigaOS, AROS, and MorphOS.
 MorphOS version 1.7 is the first version of Origyn Web Browser (OWB) supporting HTML5 media tags.

 Web Platform for Embedded

-Web Platform for Embedded (WPE) is a WebKit port designed for embedded applications; it further improves the architecture by splitting the basic rendering functional blocks into a general-purpose routines library (libwpe), platform backends, and engine itself (called WPE WebKit).
-The GTK port, albeit self-contained, can be built to use these base libraries instead of its internal platform support implementation.
+Web Platform for Embedded (WPE) is a WebKit port designed for embedded applications; it further improves the architecture by splitting the basic rendering functionality into a general-purpose routines library (libwpe), platform backends, and the engine itself (called WPE WebKit).
+The GTK port, albeit self-contained, can be built to use these base libraries instead of its internal platform-specific implementation.
 The WPE port is currently maintained by Igalia.